zimingd/yeelight_flux_control/README.md

 Script that controls the color temperature and brightness Yeelight RGB Bulbs based on the color temperature set in f.lux

 Requires Python 3
+'LAN Mode' must be enableed for your bulbs using the Yeelight Andriod/iOS app

 To run:
 ```